 4. Your feedback after the assessment

-Feedback is given about six weeks after completing your RCPCHStart to ensure the feedback is as useful as possible.
+Feedback is given about six weeks after completing your START to ensure the feedback is as useful as possible.
 It is available to view on your RCPCH ePortfolio.

-It is not uncommon to become disheartened by the black circles (even if only a small proportion).
+It is not uncommon to become disheartened if you see 'development needed' on any of your stations.
 Remember, the standard being assessed is a “day-one consultant” so all feedback is intended to be constructive advice for your personal development.
-This can be used as evidence to agree development plans with your educational supervisor or training programme director to enhance your training placement.
+This can be used as evidence to agree development plans with your Educational supervisor or Training Programme Director to enhance your training placement.
 For example, if a clinic-based scenario highlights an area for development, this can empower you to ask for protected clinic time in your Trust, or for a stint in a DGH known to provide trainees with supported outpatient experience.
 The same applies to your reflections, which could be tailored to support requests for your final rotations based on the clinical experience you feel you still need to gain.

-This is followed by comments on each individual scenario and a “consultant skills rating” which shows your performance in comparison to your peers.
+This is followed by comments on each individual scenario.

 Your Educational Supervisor can view your feedback.
-Plans to address highlighted issues should be discussed within four weeks.
+Plans to address highlighted issues should be discussed within four weeks, and a START PDP completed (available on your ePortfolio).
 Escalation to Training Programme Directors and Heads of School may be needed if broader training needs cannot be provided at the current placement.
 The aim of the assessment is to provide constructive feedback on areas of focus not as a list of things you did wrong.
-Supervisors are provided with written guidance on how to manage issues highlighted from RCPCHStart.
+Supervisors are provided with written guidance on how to manage issues highlighted from START.
 If you feel these have not been appropriately addressed, you should discuss with your College Tutor.

-Much of this is mentioned in our preparation advice for educational supervisors.
-You can download this guide to RCPCHStart assessment feedback and targeted development for educational supervisors below.
+Much of this is mentioned in our preparation advice for Educational Supervisors.
+You can download this guide to START assessment feedback and targeted development for educational supervisors below.

 More FAQs and contacts